YiChingLLin/YiChingLLin.github.io/projects.md

 Team project in university.
 Responsible for data preprocessing and database management.

-### Design and Develop an APP for Heat Index Warning under High Temperature
+### Designing and Developing an App for Heat Index Warning under High Temperature

 Awarded the Ministry of Science and Technology College Student Research Grant (2019)